 Joint Tenants

-Holding interest in property as joint tenants means that each registered owner does not have a specific share of the property – all owners have an undefined share in the whole of the land.
+Holding interest in property as Joint Tenants means that each registered owner does not have a specific share of the property – all owners have an undefined share in the whole of the land.

 When a joint tenant dies, the ownership automatically vests in the surviving joint tenant, and an application to note death should be registered.